SDawson777/jars-cms/jars-cms/README.md

+⚠️ LEGACY: This folder is an older/archived implementation and is not used by the current JARS CMS API or Studio.
+See `../docs/ARCHITECTURE.md` for the canonical locations and migration notes.

 # Sanity Clean Content Studio

 Congratulations, you have now installed the Sanity Content Studio, an open-source real-time content editing environment connected to the Sanity backend.